janno-p/project-euler/problems/problem_066/README.md

 5<sup>2</sup> – 6&times;2<sup>2</sup> = 1
 8<sup>2</sup> – 7&times;3<sup>2</sup> = 1

-Hence, by considering minimal solutions in x for D &lte; 7, the largest x is obtained when D=5.
+Hence, by considering minimal solutions in x for D &le; 7, the largest x is obtained when D=5.

-Find the value of D &lte; 1000 in minimal solutions of x for which the largest value of x is obtained.
+Find the value of D &le; 1000 in minimal solutions of x for which the largest value of x is obtained.